Alvaro2112/MNIST/README.md

 ## Efficiency

-For this model I have found that the best result is obtained using 10 epochs, but you are welcome to try it with other cases.
+For this model I have found that the best result is obtained using 10 epochs at aroud 0.985 accuracy, but you are welcome to try it with other cases.

 ## License